I’ve heard people complain that magic is underpowered in Skyrim. I believe this couldn’t be further from the truth.

 If you’re interested in how to best use Illusion and level up super fast, check out my blog post ‘Skyrim Assassin Build: The Best Sneak Build In Skyrim‘, which was completely built around illusion magic.

 I also didn’t use Enchanting in this build as I wanted to focus on the other skill trees.
 If you’re interested in tips on how to level up and use enchanting you can check out my blog post ‘How To Be A Monk In Skyrim: Unarmed Healer Build‘ which used enchanting to buff up my monk’s unarmed prowess.
+If you’re more interested in a ranged combat build, I also detailed the strategic use of Enchanting in our Archery Guide.

 Players greater than I have already put a lot of time and effort into creating standalone Alchemy guides, so I’m not going to try and reinvent the wheel here.
 For a good starting point I’d recommend checking out this video from YouTube user Tiddly Oggy (while you’re there check out some of their other awesome videos).